corda/corda-docs-portal/content/en/tools/digital-currencies/approving-or-rejecting-issuance-requests.md

 title: "Approving or Rejecting Issuance Requests"
 ---

-An inssuance request must be approved by both:
+An issuance request must be approved by both:

 * The issuer of the digital currency
 * The custodian of the digital currency

+The issuer must perform the first approval, followed by the custodian.

+Once approved, the tokens are then transferred to the requesting entity.

 To approve or reject an issuance request (as either an issuer or a custodian):